tkdev1755/networkPythonProject/README.md

 ```

 After that, you can compile and execute le networkEngine.c file with this command :
+Make sure that you have changed your network interface name in the network/includes/network.h file, the constant name is INTERFACE_NAME

 In a Windows OS
 ```
 gcc network/networkEngine.c network/includes/network.c -o networkEngine -lws2_32 -liphlpapi